Insights & Stories

 Immersive Cultural Getaways

-Meanwhile, Nara, east of Osaka, boasts several shrines, temples and other historic monuments that together comprise a World Heritage Site.
-Many additional Nara buildings are also considered national treasures.
-And, if that's not enough of an allure, tame deer approach visitors as they wander freely about the city, especially in Nara Park, to the delight of visitors of all ages.
+Meanwhile, east of Osaka, Nara is home to several shrines, temples, and other historic monuments that together comprise a World Heritage Site.
+Many additional buildings here are considered national treasures.
+Although Nara is perhaps best known for the tame deer that gently approach visitors as they wander freely about the city, to the delight of visitors of all ages.

 You're about to exit BOH.com